Overview

 Connect via OpenAPI

-curl https://app.ejector.dev/api/repos/<REPO_ID>/openapi \
+curl https://www.ejector.dev/api/repos/<REPO_ID>/openapi \

 Connect via MCP